ibexa/documentation-developer/docs/search/search_criteria_and_sort_clauses.md

 ## Custom Criteria and Sort Clauses

 Sometimes you can find that standard Search Criteria and Sort Clauses provided with [[= product_name =]] aren't sufficient for your needs.
-Most often this is the case if you have a custom field type using external storage which cannot be searched using the standard field Criterion.
+Most often this is the case if you have a custom field type using external storage which cannot be searched using the standard Field Criterion.

 !!!note